stclib/STC/docs/crandom_api.md

 # STC [crandom](../stc/crandom.h): Pseudo Random Number Generator
 ![Random](pics/random.jpg)

-This describes the API of module **crandom**.
-It features a *64-bit PRNG* named **stc64**, and can generate bounded uniform and normal distributed random numbers.
+This features a *64-bit PRNG* named **stc64**, and can generate bounded uniform and normal distributed random numbers.

 See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.

+## Description

 **stc64** is a novel, extremely fast PRNG by Tyge Løvset, suited for parallel usage.
 It features a Weyl-sequence as part of the state.
 In general testing, **stc64** is the fastest among *pcg64*, *xoshiro256`**`*, *sfc64*, and *lehmer64*.
-On some platforms, *wyrand64* is faster, but it has only 128-bit state with no minimum period length guarantee. *stc64* does not require fast multiplication or 128-bit integer operations.
+On some platforms, *wyrand64* is faster, but it has only 128-bit state with no minimum period length guarantee.

+**stc64** does not require fast multiplication or 128-bit integer operations.
 It has 256 bit state, but updates only 192 bit per generated number.

-There is no *jump function*, but each odd number Weyl-increment (state[3]), starts a new unique 2^64 *minimum* length period.
+There is no *jump function*, but each odd number Weyl-increment (state[3]) starts a new unique 2^64 *minimum* length period.
 For a single thread, a minimum period of 2^127 is generated when the Weyl-increment is incremented by 2 every 2^64 output.